acuminous/warexec/README.md

 1. Install [gradle](http://www.gradle.org)
 2. Clone WarExec
 3. Open a command prompt in the WarExec root directory
-4. type 'gradle executable -Pwar=/path/to/warfile.war
+4. type 'gradle executable -Pwar=&lt;/path/to/your-web-app.war&gt;'

-To run the war file type 'java -jar &lt;path-to-war-file&gt;'
+To run the war file type 'java -jar &lt;your-web-app&gt;'

 The server will default to http://localhost:8080.
 The port can be overiden by specifying '-Dport=9090'